oasc/oasc-mims/interaction/oasc-mim7-places.md

 * Semantic 3D city models or digital twins standards for representing the entities of cities and landscapes.
   * [CityGML](https://www.ogc.org/standards/citygml), an OGC open data model and XML-based format for the storage and exchange of virtual 3D city models
   * [CityJSON](https://www.cityjson.org/), a community standard, JSON-based encoding for storing 3D city models, also called digital maquettes or digital twins.
-* [Industry Foundation Classes](https://technical.buildingsmart.org/standards/ifc) \([IFC](https://technical.buildingsmart.org/standards/ifc/ifc-formats/)\), a buildingSmart open, international standard \([ISO 16739-1:2018](https://www.iso.org/standard/70303.html)\), for a standardized, digital description of the built environment, including buildings and civil infrastructure.
+* [Industry Foundation Classes](https://technical.buildingsmart.org/standards/ifc) \([IFC](https://technical.buildingsmart.org/standards/ifc/ifc-formats/)\), a buildingSmart open, international standard \([ISO 16739-1:2018](https://www.iso.org/standard/70303.html)\), for a standardised, digital description of the built environment, including buildings and civil infrastructure.
 *  [ISO Observations & Measurements](https://www.ogc.org/standards/om), providing a conceptual model for representing spatio-temporal observation data.
 Both JSON and XML-based implementations of the conceptual model are available.
 This data encoding is the default for the OGC Sensor Observation Service (xml-based), and the [Sensing profile](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html) of the OGC SensorThings API.
 *  [GeoPackage](https://www.geopackage.org/) provides an open, compact and efficient format for sharing geospatial data.
 It is based on an SQLite database and is very well supported by both proprietary and open source software tools.